Angostura F.C.

 Angostura Fútbol Club is a Venezuelan professional football club based in Ciudad Bolívar.
-Founded in 2007, they will play in the Venezuelan Primera División after winning the 2022 Segunda División championship.
+Founded in 2007, they play in the Venezuelan Segunda División.

 History

 Founded on 1 December 2007 and named after the former name of Ciudad Bolívar as well as the Angostura Bridge that crosses the Orinoco river at this point, the club started to play in the Oriental Group of the Tercera División championship in the 2008–09 season, making its debut in the competition on 27 September 2008 with a 2–2 draw against Atlético El Callao.
 Angostura ended in last place in their group in the Apertura tournament after collecting three draws and three losses, and although their performance improved in the Clausura tournament with four wins and two draws, they ended tied in points with Inter Anzoátegui and were unable to advance to the final stage of the tournament, missing out on goal difference.

 Angostura were promoted to Segunda División for the 2009–10 season due to the administrative relegation of Minervén.
 In their first campaign in the second tier, they ended in 13th place in the Apertura tournament and third in the Clausura.
 The following season, they won the Centro-Oriental Group in the Clausura tournament, allowing them to advance to the Final group in which they ended in bottom place.
 And in the 2011–12 season, Angostura advanced to the promotion stage, but ended up missing out on promotion by two points.

 In 2013 Angostura temporarily moved to Maturín, returning to their hometown for the 2014–15 campaign, in which they ended in sixth place of their group and had to play the Torneo de Promoción y Permanencia in order to avoid relegation, which they managed to do by ending in first place.
 Angostura had a poor performance in the subsequent 2015 Adecuación tournament, finishing in last place of both their first stage and relegation tournament groups with a total of two wins in the competition.
 However they ended up avoiding relegation due to a restructuring of the league system.